RiyaLdn/Web-App-DevOps-Project/README.md

 - **Data Validation:** Ensure data accuracy and completeness with required fields, date restrictions, and card number validation.

-## Reverted Feature

-- **Delivery Date:** The Delivery Date feature was designed to easily track the delivery date for orders being made.
-While the feature has been reverted, this section provides insights into its purpose and functionality.

-### Re-Implementing the Feature

-To re-implement the delivery date feature, follow the steps below:

-1. **Step 1:** Modify the order class in the `app.py` file.
-Add a `delivery-date` column to the class attributes.

-2. **Step 2:** In the route to add orders section of code, `app.route`, update the form to include the `deliver_date` field.

-3. **Step 3:** Also in the route to add orders section of code, `app.route`, add `delivery_date` to the bottom of the `new_order` variables list.

-4. **Step 4:** In the `order.html` template, update the table header and rows to include the `delivery_date` column.
-Modify the `<th>` elements and the `{% for order in orders %}` loop accordingly.

-5. **Step 5:** Again in the `order.html` template, modify the `<form>` element to include an input field for the `delivery_date` column.

-These are all the steps necessary to facilitate all the functionality of the web application to support a new column `delivery_date`.

 ## Getting Started

 ### Prerequisites